bigfix/developer.bigfix.com/site/reference/types/socket.md

 Returns the remote port number of the socket.

 {{#example}}
-Q: unique values of remote ports of it of sockets of network
+Q: unique values of remote ports of sockets of network
 A: 443
 A: 49707
 A: 49708